MORE ON COOLING YOUR MORGAN

 GENERALLY

-Heat is normally a symptom of some engine or combustion malaise.
-Any discussion on cooling must start with the premise that the reader has ruled out poor timing, too lean an air/fuel mixture, bad coolant, a radiator or cooling system blockage, a faulty water pump, bad combustion, poor lubrication, a lousy rad fan, a malfunctioning sensor, a bad thermostat, an imprudent camshaft selection or "badge" blockage.
+Heat is often a symptom of engine or combustion malaise.
+So any discussion on cooling must start with the premise that the reader has ruled out poor timing, too lean an air/fuel mixture, bad coolant, a radiator or cooling system blockage, a faulty water pump, bad combustion, poor lubrication, a lousy rad fan, a malfunctioning sensor, a bad thermostat, an imprudent camshaft selection or "badge" blockage.
+Sadly, some of these issues can come straight from the Works, depending on the year and model.
+As emissions regulations become more severe with the passage of time, air/fuel mixtures began to create much greater heat.

-The coolant heat is dissipated by its passage through the radiator which is turn cooled by the flow of air that runs through it.
-As this flow of air greatly increases with speed and idling engine gets hotter than a cruising engine.
+Coolant heat is dissipated by its passage through the radiator which is turn, hopefully cooled by the flow of air that runs through it.
+This flow of air greatly increases with speed.
+So an idling engine or one in stop-and-go traffic gets hotter than a cruising engine.
 Systems to deal with a stationary or slowly moving car must compliment the systems used to cool a cruising car.
+That makes the fan as important as the radiator.

-All cars must run within their desired engine temperature range.
+All cars MUST run within their desired engine temperature range indicated above.
 However, owners often swear they have the craziest temperatures given by faulty gauges or, most likely, bad connections at the coolant temperature sender or gauge.

-Once a year, remove the wire to the sender, clean the blade on the sender, and make sure your fitting is tight and does not wiggle.
+Once a year, remove the wire to the sender, clean the blade on the sender, and make sure your fitting is tight and can not wiggle.
 Running temperature for a an EFI Plus 8s is around 91-98C.
 If it is under or over that, you have a problem.
 It could be, as described, merely a bad connection or it could be worse.
-The later EFI vehicle (like GEMS) can be very sensiitve to lower temperatures, which will eventually force them into limp-home mode, requiring a computer reset in a world where such systems have not been installed by Land Rover for more than 22 years, which is older than many of the LR dealers mechanics!
+The later EFI vehicle (like GEMS Plus 8s) can be very sensitive to lower temperatures, which will eventually force them into limp-home mode, requiring a computer reset in a world where such systems have not been installed by Land Rover for more than 22 years, which is older than many of the LR dealers mechanics!

 WHEN CRUISING

 Morgan cowls restrict the possibility of large radiators.
-The louvres do not improve the airflow much and must be considered decorative.
+And the bonnet The louvres do not improve the airflow much.
+They should be considered decorative.
 The flow of air is funneled through the grill or from under the car.
 This being the case, the following aids may help when moving.

 2. Install an air "dam" or rubber mat deflector underneath the car to force the cool low air (the lower the air from the ground the cooler it will be) up into and around the radiator.

 3. Even better than 2. install an air scoop that will funnel large amounts of cool low air into the front of the radiator.
 A scoop can double the air flow into the rad.
 There is a Morganesque version designed by Maurice Owen and Bill Fink that replaces the original scuttle (the piece at the bottom of the grill cowl attached to the wings) with a new scuttle shaped "S" funnel that forces the air up from under the car and into the rad.
-It is remarkable how well these scoops can work.
-They are available from Isis Imports in San francisco or from the Morgan Factory.
+It is remarkable how well these scoops can work (though only when moving over 40 mph).
+They are available from the Morgan Factory.

 4. Avoid "badge blockage" which occurs when our affection for badges on a badge bar and badges on the grill create a significant blockage of the free flow of air through the grill to the rad.